 I had more jars of crystallized honey than I could eat or give away, so I gave it to the bees and they loved it.

-They cleaned out every piece of honey from the jars.
+They cleaned out every bit of honey from the jars.
 I eventually surrounded the inner cover hole with five or six jars of crystallized honey all at once and it worked perfectly as a spring feeding.

 Here’s a short video of a moth or butterfly I found hanging around one of my hives for a few days: